Executive Summary

 (Mark, a genius, built the play out of topical and Scriptural references.
 Most of these references would have bypassed even knowledgeable Judeans at the performance.
 Only readers of his narrative text could have appreciated them.)

 To create an entertaining play, Mark wrote in the genre of mime, where the actors were not masked, the overall theme was “daily life,” and improvisation by the actors was encouraged.
 Mark uses many theatrical elements to hold the audience’s interest.
 The disciples ask stupid questions.
 They don’t understand Jesus’s identity despite the many hints he drops.
 Jesus performs miracles (stage magic).
 Jesus teaches wisdom through parables.
 Satanic spirits provide grotesquerie.
 Satan tests Jesus and enchants Peter.
 Acrobats dive into the ‘sea.’
 Jesus spars intellectually with the scribes and Pharisees.
 Judas sneaks off to betray him.
 The Council of Judea conspires.
 The Passion, a miniature tragedy, is full of theatricality: an arrest, a sword slash, a stacked trial, a theatrical ‘choice,’ mocking, a crucifixion offstage, a cock crow, and (I argue in the book) a glorious ascension scene that ended the play.
 All of this is entertaining on its own.
-Most of it is humorous until the Passion.
+Most of it is humorous until the Last Supper.

 Overlaying this theatricality is a simple, generic plot: a demi-god or angel comes to earth on a mission to die and rise.
 He is opposed by representatives of the Establishment who fear his popularity with the people.
 But they are wrong, as he never actually poses an earthly challenge to them; he only wants to provoke them into killing him so that he can rise and resume his heavenly activities.
 He succeeds, and his followers celebrate.